Peekaey/Miori/README.md

 # Miori

-Discord bot that collects rich presence data from discord as well as user data from other services such as Steam, Anilist, Spotify (More to come) & presents it via a REST api (SignalR websocket also available for presence data).
+Discord bot that collects rich presence data from discord as well as user data from other services such as Steam, Anilist, Spotify, Osu (More to come) & presents it via a REST api (SignalR websocket also available for presence data).

 Information aggregated such as :
 - Discord rich presence data (activities, state, asset links, etc)
 - Spotify (basic user profile metadata, user playlists, user recently played)
 - Anilist (basic user profile metadata, statistics of total anime/manga read/watched)
 - Steam (basic user profile metadata, data/playtime of recently played games)
+- Osu (basic user profile metadata, recent plays/scores with beatmap data)

 This information can then be retrived via a REST api endpoint (SignalR websocket is also available for rich presence).